AntonioModer/adonaac.github.io/source/documentation/utils/index.markdown

 sidebar: false
 ---

+{% title lurker %}

+A library that allows live code reloading (as the game is running), which can help with debugging as well as optimizing tweaking processes.
+It's an exact copy of [lurker](http://github.com/rxi/lurker), so refer to that for a list and an explanation of all functions it implements.
+It can be accessed through {% text fg.lurker %}. {% text fg.lurker_enabled %} is set to {% text false %} by default because setting it to true makes it look for changes constantly, which depending on how fast your computer is can be pretty slow for big projects.
+Use something like {% text fg.input:bind('f1', function() fg.lurker.scan() end) %}
+so that you can reload files whenever you press {% string 'f1' %} instead of having lurker try to do it automatically all the time.

 {% title mlib %}

 An utility library with tons of functions that makes operations regarding lines, polygons, circles,